 The Project is expected to generate transition impact by demonstrating benefits of household energy conservation and promoting the expansion of energy efficiency investments in the otherwise difficult residential sector.
-It will also support the expansion of the market for sustainable energy equipment and services, resulting in increased competition among the suppliers/installers/vendors.
+It will also support the expansion of the market for sustainable energy equipment and services, resulting in increased competition among the suppliers, installers and vendors.

-UREEFF will ensure transfer of the necessary skills to OTPU and project stakeholders (i.e. local engineers/architects/designers) acquired through sub-project implementation as well as through dedicated trainings.
+UREEFF will ensure transfer of the necessary skills to OTPU and project stakeholders (i.e. local engineers, architects and designers) acquired through sub-project implementation as well as through dedicated trainings.

 UREEFF will be supported by a comprehensive technical assistance programme to provide implementation support to participating financial institutions and sub-borrowers. € 4.5 million funding for the TC programme are secured from SIDA-EBRD Ukraine Energy Efficiency and Environment Consultant Cooperation Fund (SWUK) and E5P (Eastern European Energy Efficiency and Environmental Partnership).

 Company Contact Information